 - Use printmaking on hand-made paper or to enhance ink drawing

 Students will learn to source natural elements for the fabrication of art materials, and will begin practicing with these materials for artmaking.
 They will be empowered with a unique set of skills and an exploratory mindset to benefit their own art making process.

 Suitable for all levels, no experience necessary!
 Ages 16+

-To address COVID concerns and ensure the safety of all the WSA Board of Directors request all students, instructors and staff be fully vaccinated before coming to the school campus.
+To address COVID concerns and ensure everyone’s safety, the WSA Board of Directors requires all students, instructors and staff be fully vaccinated before coming to the school campus.
 All studio classes and workshops will have reduced number of students and maintain social distancing.
-Additionally, air purification systems have been installed in all of the studios, office and gallery.
+Additionally, air purification systems have been installed in the office, gallery and all of the studios.

 In an effort to maintain our non-toxic environment, the Woodstock School of Art does not permit the use of turpentine or mineral spirits in the painting studios.
 Learn more.

 Those with special needs and/or requests may email the registrar.

 Please note that for workshops lasting all day there is a one-hour break from twelve noon to one PM.
 Students are invited to bring lunch and eat at the school or may go to any of the local dining establishments.
 The school does not provide lunch or refreshments.